tqvalenca/structured-memory-input-chatgpt/README.md

 ---

-## 🤝 How to Contribute
+## 🤝 Contributions

-Feedback, suggestions, or extensions to this idea are welcome via pull requests or GitHub issues.
-Contributions must respect the proposal’s ethical framework: privacy, consent, and no unauthorized automation.
+At this stage, this project is a **personal technical proposal**, not an active development effort.
+While feedback is welcome, **pull requests and code contributions are not being accepted** unless explicitly requested.

+You are welcome to open an issue for discussion or share your thoughts via GitHub Issues if this proposal resonates with you.

 ---